DomiKamu/OhmerPrems/README.md

 Both *Initialize*, *Randomize* and *Preset* (via .vcvm preset file, or via copy/paste) commands, from module's context-menu (right-click, keyboard shortcuts), are fully supported.

-QuadPercs can operate **from 44.1 to 192 kHz** (free version is limited to max.
+QuadPercs can operate **from 44.1 to 192 kHz** ( version is limited to max.
 48 kHz, higher sample rate sounds are muted), thanks to external pre-computed sample tables - made by fabulous iZotope softwares suite - who permit to keep the sound quality at any sample rate!

 Like other Ohmer and OhmerPrems modules, QuadPercs comes in six models (GUI theme variations):
 - _Creamy_ (default & browser view if **Use dark panels if available** option is disabled from **View** menu)